 The anxiety, as always, stems primarily from the Puritan fear of pollution by those values and behaviors that evoke our Dionysian shadow.
-Underneath the Pop Culture and the images of minorities in positions of power – and to the extent that the economy continues to disintegrate – the desire to maintain racial purity retains a compelling hold on many of us.
+The walls are falling down.
+As both white, masculine identity and the actual economy continue to disintegrate, the desire to maintain racial purity retains a compelling hold on up to one-third of the population.

 The emotions that drive our attitudes about immigration are white America’s emotions about Mexicans and Mexico.
 And it is our mythologies that drive those emotions.
 What does “Mexico” mean, beyond the images of illegal “aliens,” in the feverish fantasies of American innocence?
 Banditos with cartridge belts and drooping mustaches, or guitar-strumming gigolos with greased-back hair and pencil-thin mustaches.
 Greasers.
 Wetbacks.
 Drug smugglers.
 Lazy borachos sitting on the ground, their backs against an adobe wall, swallowing from jugs of tequila while their women silently grind corn in the background.
 Mariachis in gaudy outfits.
 Tijuana and a thousand guilty pleasures.
 Mysterious, exotic, beckoning women, or the men who whisper, “Ay, meester, you want to meet my seester?”
 The Land of Romance.
 Sacrelicious!
-(For more on this subject, see my blogs numbers 92 and 93).

 We are talking about temptation, the lure of the forbidden, appetite, craving, desire, the longing for intensity.
 The stereotypes point us toward the archetype: The Other.
-But archetypes always appear in both their polar manifestations.
+But archetypes always appear in both of their polar manifestations.
 We are very familiar with one pole: the dangerous pollutant that threatens to cross the boundaries, to seep past the borderlands and infect the pure, clean, Protestant soul of America, to ruin its youth.
 In other words, “south of the border” means “below the belt.”

-Follow the images: if one side of the archetypal experience evokes fear of contamination, we can be pretty sure that the other pole lies just below the surface or just around the corner – the shameful desire to join with it, to throw caution to the wind and plunge madly into its (our) most erotic, celebratory, impulsive, bodily, violent, debauched, dirty, unproductive – sinful – natures.
+But we must follow the images: if one side of the archetypal experience evokes fear of contamination, we can be pretty sure that the other pole lies just below the surface or just around the corner – the shameful desire to join with it, to throw caution to the wind and plunge madly into its (our) most erotic, celebratory, impulsive, bodily, violent, debauched, dirty, unproductive – sinful – natures.

 Consumer culture has responded by providing an entire city way out in the desert where “anything goes,” and people can briefly drop their corporate or small-town lifestyles to safely enact the shadow of Puritanism.
 So a vacation in Las Vegas, America’s fastest growing city, takes on the characteristics of a pilgrimage.
 A protected environment – a sacred space – to engage in activity that approximates the conditions of liminality, where “what happens in Vegas stays in Vegas,” the entire city is a shrine to the goddess of luck (Fortuna) and the god of intensity.

 And this is why Mexico must endure such polar-opposite projections.
-This is also why she must bear the brunt of the War on Drugs, which has caused 60,000 violent deaths – and why Americans must endure $40 billion/year in wasted anti-drug expenditures as well as a whole industry of corrections, homeland security and patriot gatekeepers.
+This is also why she must bear the brunt of the War on Drugs, which has caused 60,000 violent deaths in Mexico alone – and why Americans must endure $40 billion/year in wasted anti-drug expenditures as well as a whole industry of corrections, homeland security and patriot gatekeepers.
 Ironically, many of the Mexicans and Central Americans who attempt to enter the U.S. do so not for employment but because they fear for their lives and the lives of their children under this madness.
-Much of the cost of the border protection crusade results from the drug war itself, both in drug interdiction and increased detention expenses.
+Much of the cost of the border protection crusade results from the drug war itself, both in drug interdiction and increased detention and legal expenses.

 Cui bono.
 Follow the money.
 For once, classical economics can help us understand a problem.
 It’s not about the supply; it’s about the demand.
 To lower the supply without changing the demand is merely to increase both the price and the risks people will take to fulfill that demand.
-All this mountain of human misery and economic waste exists because of the infinite American demand for the drugs and the puritan censors who refuse to accept this basic human need in themselves.
-American culture provides only artificial and unsatisfying forms of access to the “loosened” state, and simultaneously shames those who crave it.
-And it makes fortunes, for both those who provide it as well as those who promise to withhold it.
+All this mountain of human misery and economic waste exists because of the infinite American demand for the drugs and the puritan censors who refuse to accept this basic human need in themselves or allow its expression in others.

 If we relaxed our inhibitions, would we all ease our frantic participation in the wheel of production and consumption, which we so poetically term the rat race?
-Would we work only enough – as we fantasize that Mexicans do – to ensure our survival and spend the rest of the day sharing stories, doing art, dancing and making love?
+Would we work only enough – as we quite inaccurately fantasize that Mexicans do – to ensure our survival and spend the rest of the day sharing stories, doing art, dancing and making love?
 This is precisely what the conquistadors accused indigenous people of doing, why they envied and destroyed them, and why conservatives are revolted at memories of the sixties, which are evoked more than anything by marijuana (a word that comes from Mexican Spanish).

 Haven’t we always been obsessed, for these reasons, with immigration?
 Certainly.
 But the fear mongering in its current form is actually quite recent.
 It has only been since the end of the Cold War, when politicians went searching for a new Other, and specifically since 9/11, that the right wing has successfully conflated the issues of immigration and terrorism.